Resident Evil (film series): Television series

 In January 2019, Netflix was in development of a series based upon the Resident Evil franchise.
-At the time, Deadline Hollywood reported that the series was set in the universe of the Paul W. S. Anderson's film series, but when the series was ordered in 2020, Andrew Dabb was hired and confirmed that the series will not be linked to the film series.
+At the time, Deadline Hollywood reported that the series was to be set in the universe of the films, but when the series was ordered in 2020, Andrew Dabb was hired and confirmed that it would not.
+Resident Evil premiered on July 14, 2022, to negative reviews from both critics and audiences alike.
+In August 2022, the series was canceled after one season.